ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 *milliseconds* that have passed since 00:00:00 UTC, 1 January, 1970 and corresponds to Tuesday, 15th of April, 2014 at 20:30:00 UTC.
-The chart's time gauge in the screenshot shows the time of the last bar as 2014-04-15 16:30 because it has a 4 hour difference between the exchange's timezone, which is the default time returned by the ``time`` function.
+The chart's time gauge in the screenshot shows the time of the last bar as 2014-04-15 16:30 because it has a 4-hour difference between the exchange's timezone, which is the default time returned by the ``time`` function.

 The second script is "Session bars"::